Yaseen-Nasr/DesignPatterns/README.md

 -Adapter Pattern

-I assume that PayRollSystem(working with a legacy system) i have to deal with it so in AdapterPattern projc i apply this pattern by `PayrollSystemEmployeeAdapter.cs` and `PayrollSystemPayItemAdapter.cs` to to constract the `Empolyee` and `PayItem` that the `PayRollsystem` to adapt the expected inputs and outputs far from chenges requirements in AdapterPattern projc
+I assume that PayRollSystem ( a legacy system) i have to deal with it so in AdapterPattern projc i apply this pattern by `PayrollSystemEmployeeAdapter.cs` and `PayrollSystemPayItemAdapter.cs` to to constract the `Empolyee` and `PayItem` that the `PayRollsystem` to adapt the expected inputs and outputs far from chenges requirements in AdapterPattern projc

 -Factory Pattern